kiding/apple-ocsp-noiser/README.md

 # apple-ocsp-noiser
 Noise Machine for Apple Developer ID OCSP

+> Read [the post](https://kiding.medium.com/macos-ocsp-telemetry-explainer-and-mitigation-9bc243928f4c) for the full details.

 In order to confuse the eavesdroppers in the middle, `apple-ocsp-noiser` sends out an OCSP request to `http://ocsp.apple.com` with a *random* legitimate or nonexistent **serial number** for every *random* period of time.

 Simply run: